Celestial Events Of 2024: Supermoons, Eclipses And Meteor Showers To Watch Out For

 Ushering in the 2024 eclipse season, the penumbral lunar eclipse occurs when the Moon passes only through the Earth’s outer shadow, called the penumbra, without entering the inner darker shadow zone, called the umbra.
 This makes it rather difficult to observe, as there are no defined portions of complete or partial darkness.
 Keen-eyed stargazers can only make out a light cast over the Moon’s surface.

 The 2024 penumbral lunar eclipse will be visible from North America, Mexico, Central America and South America.
-It will take place between 4:53 am UTC (11:53 am BKT) and 9:32 am UTC (4:32 pm BKT).
+It will take place between 4:53 am UTC (10:23 am IST) and 9:32 am UTC (3:02 pm IST).

 Finance Astrology: How Will Your Finances Pan Out In 2024?